chinmaykatdare05/Technical-Indicators/README.md

 ## Keltner Channels

-Keltner Channels consist of an SMA line and two outer lines that are plotted above and below the SMA line.
-They help identify trend direction and potential reversal points.
+Keltner Channels use an SMA line and outer bands to identify trend and reversals.

 ```math
 \text{Middle Line} = \text{EMA}(Close, n)